The Beatles bootleg recordings: Christmas recordings (1963–1969)

-The White Album (Esher) demos (1968)
+The Beatles (Esher) demos (1968)

-In May 1968, the Beatles met at Kinfauns, the Esher home of George Harrison, to review and record demos of songs under consideration for their next album; twenty-seven songs, mostly acoustic, have become public from this session.
+In May 1968, the Beatles met at Kinfauns, the Esher home of George Harrison, to review and record demos of songs under consideration for their next album; 27 songs, mostly acoustic, have become public from this session.
 Seven of these songs were released on Anthology 3, including "Junk", a song McCartney would later record for his first solo album.
-Of the twenty demo songs not officially released, fifteen would be recorded and released on the White Album, while "Not Guilty" and "What's the New Mary Jane" would be recorded for the album but not make the final line-up.
-The recordings included on the Anthology series were of a significantly higher fidelity (they came from George's original stereo reels of the demo sessions, and processed at Abbey Road Studios) than the bootlegged recordings (which probably came from John's mono copy of the tapes), raising the possibility that there were higher-quality versions of all twenty-seven songs.
-In 2018, all twenty-seven original Esher demos were released in high-quality as part of the deluxe 50th Anniversary reissue of The Beatles, taken from Harrison's original 4-track master tapes.
-Giles Martin described the tapes as: “To me, it is like the Beatles unplugged.
-These are demos but they are good: they double-tracked themselves.”
+Of the 20 demo songs not officially released, 15 would be recorded and released on The Beatles, while "Not Guilty" and "What's the New Mary Jane" would be recorded for the album but not make the final line-up.
+The recordings included on the Anthology series were of a significantly higher fidelity (they came from George's original stereo reels of the demo sessions, and processed at Abbey Road Studios) than the bootlegged recordings (which probably came from John's mono copy of the tapes), raising the possibility that there were higher-quality versions of all 27 songs.
+In 2018, all 27 original Esher demos were released in high-quality as part of the deluxe 50th Anniversary reissue of The Beatles, taken from Harrison's original 4-track master tapes.
+Giles Martin described the tapes as: "To me, it is like the Beatles unplugged.
+These are demos but they are good: they double-tracked themselves".

 Three additional songs would never be recorded in the studio by the Beatles: